bgaligher/hurricane-cs7643/README.md

    ```bash
    python inference_hurricane.py
    ```
+   Optional argument is the job_id, which can be used to provide a keyword for the script to search in the checkpoint file names located in the weights/ directory.

-   Final challenge score and F1 scores are printed in the terminal.
+   After executing this script, the final challenge score and F1 scores are printed in the terminal.

 ## Strong Baseline Model